 • a government agency has failed to respond to a request within the statutory time limit, i.e. deemed refusal appeals (see “How quickly must an agency reply?”).

 VCAT also has a tiered fee structure.
-If you are the holder of a Commonwealth health care card, the application cost is capped at $156.40.
+If you are the holder of a Commonwealth Health Care Card, the application cost is capped at 11 fee units (as at 1 July 2018, this equals $158.95).

 As a general rule, in VCAT matters, each party bears their own costs.